smessmer/lockpool/README.md

 Under the hood, a [LockPool] is a [HashMap](std::collections::HashMap) of [Mutex](std::sync::Mutex)es, with some logic making sure there aren't any race conditions when accessing the hash map.

+If the `tokio` feature is enabled, then this crate also offers [TokioLockPool] which allows locks to be held across `await` points.

 License: MIT OR Apache-2.0

 [Eq]: https://doc.rust-lang.org/std/cmp/trait.Eq.html